m28124023/Red-Wall-Moisture-Detection/README.md

 # Red-Wall-Moisture-Detection

+The training and final trained model can be downloaded :https://drive.google.com/file/d/1ubUvYrE947wGHUVOnLDoMKfebgRDnUJA/view?usp=sharing

-train_WATER.mat: The model for training. /n water_model.mat: The final trained model for detect moisture. redwall_model.mat: The final trained model for detect red wall.
+train_WATER.mat: The model for training. water_model.mat: The final trained model for detect moisture. redwall_model.mat: The final trained model for detect red wall.